jenkinsci/git-changelog-plugin/README.md

 ## Usage

 You can use this plugin either
-* As a post-build action
+* As a post-build action.
+You may want to use variables provided by the [Git Plugin](https://wiki.jenkins.io/display/JENKINS/Git+Plugin) to create a changelog from `GIT_PREVIOUS_SUCCESSFUL_COMMIT` to `GIT_COMMIT` or perhaps just `GIT_PREVIOUS_COMMIT` to `GIT_COMMIT`.
   * To crate a summary on Jenkins job containing changelog or releasenotes.
   * To create a file in workspace containing changelog or releasenotes.
   * To create a MediaWiki page containing changelog or releasenotes.
   * To produce a file containing the jira filter and some informative lines.
   * To provide replacement text for the [Token Macro Plugin](https://wiki.jenkins-ci.org/display/JENKINS/Token+Macro+Plugin), to send emails, for example.
+* As a pipeline step.
+  * To get a traversable data structure, context, that makes up the changes between two revisions.
+  * To get a rendered string, a custom Mustache template rendered with the context.
+Also based on changes between two revisions.

 This is also documented in [Jenkins wiki](https://wiki.jenkins-ci.org/display/JENKINS/Git+Changelog+Plugin).

 # Pipeline